octogene/gradle-android-git-version/README.md

 You can customize this layout with `format` (see below).

+## Auto snapshot version

+If `autoSnapshot` is set to `true`, the intermediate version format will use the `snapshotFormat`.

+The version part of the version tag specified in `snapshotIncrementOn` will be incremented automatically, assuming that the version tag follows semantic versioning.

+This avoids having to always create snapshot tags.

 ## Version Codes

 Version codes are calculated relative to the most recent tag.
 For example, version 1.2.3 will have